Salafi movement: Malaysia

-Dr. Asri is the Mufti of the state of Perlis in Malaysia, a Salafi-inclined state.

 The roots of Salafism in the Malay Peninsula, before the formation of Malaysia, can be traced to the Kaum Muda reformist movement of the early 20th century.
 This group drew its inspiration from Middle Eastern reformers associated with the Pan-Islamic ideas of Muhammad Abduh and Jamal al-Din al-Afghani.
 Although the early Kaum Muda movement differed in certain aspects from the modern global Salafi trend, both originated from similar reformist foundations.
 Historical studies also note that contemporary Salafism in Malaysia became more visible during the Islamic revival of the 1970s and 1980s, further strengthened by the return of Malaysian graduates from Middle Eastern universities in the 1990s and early 2000s.
 The spread of Salafi thought has since influenced theological discussions and Islamic intellectual discourse among Malaysian Muslims and religious institutions.
 In 1980, Prince Mohammed bin Faisal Al Saud of Saudi Arabia offered Malaysia $100 million for an interest-free finance corporation, and two years later the Saudis helped finance the government-sponsored Bank Islam Malaysia.

+In 2010, a group of 40 young ulama connected to the Mufti of Perlis joined the ruling party at the time, UMNO.
+Their entry marked a new shift in the country's political landscape, not only by strengthening UMNO's ability to engage with the ulama of the opposition party, Malaysian Islamic Party (PAS), but also by creating space for the growth of Salafi thought within the ruling party's membership.
 In 2017 it was reported that Salafi doctrines are spreading among Malaysia's elite, and the traditional Islamic theology currently taught in Government schools is shifted to a Salafi view of theology derived from the Middle East, particularly Saudi Arabia.
 The Saudi-backed Salafist wave in Malaysia has particularly manifested itself in the growing trends of anti-Shi'a Muslim rhetoric and the encroaching Arabization of Malay culture.

-In addition, unlike other states in Malaysia that adhere to the Ash‘ari creed and follow the Shafi‘i school of thought in fiqh, the state of Perlis is the only state that practices the Salafi creed and recognizes all Sunni schools of jurisprudence.
+In addition, unlike other states in Malaysia that adhere to the Ash'ari creed and follow the Shafi'i school of thought in fiqh, the state of Perlis is the only state that practices the Salafi creed and recognizes all Sunni schools of jurisprudence.
+Resolution of the 67th Meeting of the Perlis State Fatwa Committee (2024), held on 22–23 March 2024 / 11–12 Ramadan 1445 AH, Meeting No. 1/67 of 2024: